merlinland/Merlin-Land-contract/README.md

 ## Overview

 `MerlinLand` is a pioneering blockchain-based virtual land system, operational on the Merlin network and conforming to the `ERC-1420` protocol.
-This advanced protocol is an enhanced version of the DN404 protocol, specifically designed to integrate inscriptions, and facilitate interchange between NFTs and ERC20 tokens. `MerlinLand` enables users to own, trade, and visually represent virtual land parcels as unique non-fungible tokens (NFTs) coupled with ERC20 capabilities.
+This  protocol is an enhanced version of the DN404 protocol, specifically designed to integrate inscriptions, and facilitate interchange between NFTs and ERC20 tokens. `MerlinLand` enables users to own, trade, and visually represent virtual land parcels as unique non-fungible tokens (NFTs) coupled with ERC20 capabilities.
 Each parcel is distinctly identifiable and can be visualized through SVG images dynamically generated based on its coordinates within the expansive MerlinLand universe.

 ## Contract Features